cyclosproject/cyclos4-ui/README.md

 ## Updating the frontend version served by Cyclos with your customized one

 Important: Make sure you checkout the exact tag version in GitHub as the Cyclos server version.
-For example, if the server runs `4.14.2`, checkout the tag `4.14.2`.
+For example, if the server runs `4.16.3`, checkout the tag `4.16.3`.

 Then apply all customizations to that version, and build with the `npm run build`.
 You will have the `dist/ui` folder generated with the code that should be served.
-However, Cyclos pre-process the `src/ui/index.html` file into a JSP page to include server-side data on it.
+However, Cyclos pre-process the `src/ui/index.html` file to include server-side data on it.

-So, to copy the files to the correct place and have the JSP file generated, supposing you have the Cyclos package you have downloaded extracted to the directory under `$CYCLOS_ROOT`:
+So, to copy the files to the correct place and have the HTML processed, supposing you have the Cyclos package you have downloaded extracted to the directory under `$CYCLOS_ROOT`: